Explore the city via Bicycle

 Try the spring seasonals at a local brewery

-Fly a kite at Twin Silo Park
+Fly a kite at a local park

 Explore Fort Collins’ Art in Public Places

-Fort Collins is known for its rich arts and cultures scene, and during the spring season it is fun to be able to explore local art while enjoying the beautiful outdoor weather.
+Fort Collins is known for its rich arts and culture scene, and during the spring season, it is fun to be able to explore local art while enjoying the beautiful outdoor weather.
 Art in Public Places offers you a number of self-guided tours throughout town to explore local art, created to beautify the Fort Collins community.
 From north to south and east to west you can find painted wall murals, transformer boxes and planters, beautiful sculptures, and even painted Pianos About Town that are often played by local passersby.
 This is a great way to explore the art scene here in Fort Collins while enjoying the benefits of spring in Colorado.

 Have a spring shopping spree